Injured California hiker located via Facebook after 911 call fails

-LOS ANGELES A badly injured California hiker stranded on a remote trail was located by a quick-thinking dispatch trainee using Facebook after a 911 distress call got cut off, authorities said Wednesday.
+LOS ANGELES A badly injured California hiker stranded on a remote trail was located by a quick-thinking despatch trainee using Facebook after a 911 distress call got cut off, authorities said Wednesday.

 Ryan Pritchard, 41, was hiking Sunday afternoon with his sons Jake, 11, and Devon, 18, in the rugged Putah Creek State Wildlife Area near Lake Barryessa, about 30 miles east of his Sacramento home, when he slipped on a loose rock and fell 150 feet down a cliff and landed in a tree.